RustLangES/cfworker-calendar-event/README_EN.md

 ### Environment Variables

+> [!IMPORTANT]
+> During the development stage the ENDPOINT variable can be modified in the `wrangler.toml` file.
+> However the sensitive variables must be in the `.dev.vars` file.

+- `GOOGLE_APIKEY`: Google API token for the calendar.
+- `GOOGLE_CALENDAR_ID`: Google calendar ID to follow.
 - `ENDPOINT`: URL of the endpoint to which the daily challenge data will be sent.

 ### Local Tests